smdogroup/eigenvector-aggregate-buckling/README.md

 # Eigenvector Aggregate in Buckling Topology Optimization

 ## Description
-Eigenvector aggregate is a method to approximate the eigenvector derivatives of the eigenvalue problem used in topology optimization.
+Eigenvector aggregate is a method to impose eigenvector constraints used in topology optimization.
 The method is described in the following paper:
 ```
 B. Li, and G. Kennedy.
 Topology Optimization for Buckling using an Eigenvector Aggregate.
 Computer Methods in Applied Mechanics and Engineering, 2024 (Submitted).
 ```